-- 5.2 A Secretary shall be appointed from the Academic Support Services.
-The Secretary shall be designated as 'in attendance'. - 5.3 The quorum for all University Assessment Boards (excluding the Assessment Board sub-committee) is normally one half of the prescribed formal membership. - 5.4 Attendance at Assessment Boards by substitutes who have not been directly involved in the relevant assessment process is not permitted solely for the purpose of achieving quoracy. - 5.5 An Assessment Board Chair may declare any meeting of the Assessment Board to be inquorate if s/he decides that attendance is such as to jeopardise the soundness of the Assessment Board's decisions.
+- 5.2 A Secretary shall be appointed from the Academic Office.
+The Secretary shall be designated as 'in attendance'. - 5.3 Meetings of Assessment Boards convened to recommend the conferment of awards shall not normally be quorate unless at least one relevant External Examiner is present.
+In exceptional circumstances, and with the agreement of the Academic Registrar, the relevant External Examiner(s) may subsequently give their consent writing to the decisions made. - 5.4 The quorum for all University Assessment Boards (excluding the Assessment Board sub-committee) is one half of the prescribed formal membership. - 5.5 Attendance at Assessment Boards by substitutes who have not been directly involved in the relevant assessment process is not permitted solely to achieve quoracy.

+5.6 An Assessment Board Chair may declare any meeting of the Assessment Board to be inquorate if s/he decides that attendance is such as to jeopardise the soundness of the Assessment Board's decisions.